 Every political system operates in a cycle where Political regimes come and go.
 However, the fundamental assumptions about core national interests and related policies always remain unchanged.
 This is true about all the countries on the face of this planet.
 There have been efforts in many countries, under internal pressure and external influence, to change the course of policies particularly those relating to national security but all these efforts have always been thwarted.
 All the countries tend to keep their integrity and sovereignty intact and guard their national interests jealously.
 How do they do that?

 There is one invisible force, which former Prime Minister Gillani used to call “a state within a state” sarcastically because it would keep a tab on regimes activities purported to be against the vital interests.
 This invisible force assumes the responsibility to keep the status quo for the interest of the people and this force in the entire equation of statecraft remains constant.

-This state within a state is called Establishment.
+This state within a state is called Establishment or the Deep State.

 According to Collins English Dictionary, the Establishment is a group or class of people having institutional authority within a society, especially those who control the civil service, the government, the armed forces, and the Church: usually identified with a conservative outlook.

 The most powerful Establishment is that of the US.
 American security requires the United States to maintain a permanent armed presence around the globe, to prepare its forces for military operations in far-flung regions, and to be ready to intervene anywhere at any time.
 In the Obama era, just as in the Bush years, these beliefs remain unquestioned gospel.